-Afterwards, we squeezed in an ice cream and my 3-year old daughter not only covered her face in chocolate ice-cream, but she also covered her t-shirt, jean skirt, tights and the ground around her!
+Afterward, we squeezed in ice cream and my 3-year-old daughter not only covered her face in chocolate ice cream, but she also covered her t-shirt, jean skirt, tights, and the ground around her!
 Next stop – the showers…

 When returning from the showers, I found a note left by my husband as follows:

-‘I’ve gone out sailing with the neighbours.
+‘I’ve gone out sailing with the neighbors.
 Be back in an hour.’

 I don’t know what they were saying, but it certainly made me chuckle